 But if you are just curious, heck, I will you what PUPPP rash is.
 It’s like a kind of allergy that develop on your body (almost everywhere except your face), and it makes you want to scratch your body until you bleed and you still want to keep scratching after you already bled.

 No punch intended, but that drove me insane.
 I couldn’t sleep, I couldn’t stop scratching.
 I hated everything, everyone and even wanted to give birth as soon as possible to end the misery.
 I didn’t care about my stretch marks or how I looked.
 I stopped putting stretch mark cream because it irritated my skin and made me itchy.
 I was relieved after I gave birth to Ethan, I thought all of that was finished, and no more itchiness, no more scratching.
 And I could finally sleep in peace.

 My boy was born, perfect and precious.
 I noticed he liked to sleep with his face turned to one side only.
 And he didn’t turn his head to the opposite site at all.
 But I didn’t think much about it.
 Nobody did.

 Then a few days later, the doctors suggested me to take him to the physical therapy department.
-I was like, “why in the hell do I want to take my son there?”.
-And they were all cool and collected like “we see this shit all the time”.
+I was like, “why in the world do I want to take my son there?”.
+And they were all cool and collected like “we see this all the time”.
 And they said it was just to test.